Yandex Cloud

 - FourEyesRule

-The file structure supports the GitLab syntax, except for the use of user subgroups and email addresses as user IDs.
+The file structure follows GitLab syntax, except that user subgroups and email addresses cannot be used as user IDs.

 Note

-If multiple records in the CODEOWNERS file include the same file or directory at once, the rules from the most recent record apply.
+If multiple entries in the CODEOWNERS file include the same file or directory at once, the rules from the most recent entry apply.

-To use the code ownership settings when handling merge requests to specific branches, add the following record to the APPROVALRULES file:
+To use the code ownership settings when handling merge requests on specific branches, add the following entry to the APPROVALRULES file:

 BranchGroups: